 Policy Brief on Energy Transition and Circularity

-On June 27, 2024, the city council approved the updated policy document on Energy Transition & Circularity.
+On June 27, 2024, the municipal council approved municipal council updated policy document on Energy Transition & Circularity.

-With this memorandum, we want to get on track with our sustainability ambitions of a 55% reduction in CO2 emissions compared to 1990.
-The document outlines what we will and will not do to achieve these ambitions.
-We have chosen to focus on areas where we have the most influence: housing and our electricity supply.
-For example, we have little influence on inland shipping on the Waal river.
-These emissions are attributed to us, but as a municipality we cannot prevent them.
+The purpose of this memo is to get us on track with our sustainability goals of a 55% reduction in CO2 emissions compared to 1990 levels.
+The document outlines what we will and will not do to achieve these goals.
+We have chosen to focus on the areas where we have the most influence: housing and our electricity supply.
+For example, we have little influence over the inland waterway vessels on the Waal River.
+While these emissions are attributed to us, we as a municipality cannot prevent them.

 Focus on housing

-Our focus in the coming years will therefore mainly be on making homes more sustainable.
-In order to actually take steps in this direction, budget has been freed up to hire people.
-We will also be considering future heat sources in West Maas en Waal.
-To this end, we will be visiting neighborhoods to talk to residents.
-This takes a lot of time and energy.
-It is great that the city council recognizes this and is making funds available for this purpose.
+Our focus in the coming years will therefore primarily be on making homes more sustainable.
+To actually take steps, a budget has been freed up to hire people.
+We will also consider future heat sources in West Maas en Waal.
+For this, we will go into the neighborhoods to talk with residents.
+This requires a lot of time and energy.
+It is very good that the municipal council recognizes this and allocates funds for it.

-In order to develop policies that better reflect the needs of our residents, a sounding board group has been established.
-This group consists of interested residents who work with the municipality to develop sustainability policies.
-After the summer, we will start thinking together about concrete projects to implement the policy document.
-These could include accelerating insulation, supporting farmers in the transition, or making our own real estate even more sustainable.
+To develop policies that better meet the needs of our residents, a focus group has been established.
+This group consists of interested residents who work with the municipality to shape our sustainability policy.
+Together, we are brainstorming concrete projects to implement the policy statement.
+These include accelerating insulation efforts, supporting farmers in the transition, and making our own real estate even more sustainable.

-If you are interested in joining this sounding board group and contributing ideas on how to realize the objectives set out in the policy document, please email Nando Habraken at nhabraken@westmaasenwaal.nl.
+If you are interested in joining this advisory group and helping to shape the implementation of the objectives outlined in the strategic plan, please email Nando Habraken at nhabraken@westmaasenwaal.nl.